Corinna Tasmania: Wilderness Exposure

 It was March 2012 that we went to Corinna.
 We set off with kayaks on our vehicles, looking for peaceful waters.
 We sure found them at Corinna.
 Having passed through twelve months prior, we’d vowed to return to this beautiful hamlet of cabins, camping sites and pub: The Tarkine Hotel.

 Our six days there were so uncomplicated and relaxed.
 We walked in pristine rainforest, kayaked the amazing still waters of the Pieman River and rode (and steered) the Arcadia II, a glorious vessel made from Huon Pine, that took us to Lover’s Corner, and the river-mouth.

 We kayaked to Savage River Inlet, where we tied up to the pontoon for morning tea, explored rainforest walks and information signs about the flora and fauna and the history of Corinna.
 A fantastic wilderness experience.

-If you have a collection of photos and a relevant story (like this one contributed by Richard Grimmett) please contact Think Tasmania.
+If you have a relevant story (like this one contributed by Richard Grimmett) please contact Think Tasmania.
 We do our best to share new and interesting material with all our readers via the website, newsletter and social media.